Bea2000/Basic-Computer-Design-in-VHDL-Basys3/README.md

 ### Software Installation

 1. **Vivado**: Download and install [Vivado Design Suite](https://www.xilinx.com/support/download.html) from the Xilinx website.
-2. **Assembler**: The assembler is provided as an executable.
-Alternatively, you can compile it from the provided source code using any standard C compiler.
+2. **Assembler**: The assembler is provided as an executable on Python.

 ## How to Run